braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 ### Feature Overview {#freq-cap-feat-over}

-Frequency Capping is applied at the Campaign/Canvas step send level and can be set up for each app group by selecting __Global Message Settings__ found underneath the **Engagement** tab.
+Frequency Capping is applied at the campaign or Canvas step send level and can be set up for each app group by selecting __Global Message Settings__ found underneath the **Engagement** tab.
 From here, you can choose:

 - Which messaging channel you would like to cap: push, email, SMS, webhook, or any of those four.
-- How many times each user should receive Campaign/Canvas step sends from a channel within a certain time frame, which can be measured in minutes, days, weeks (7 days), and months.
+- How many times each user should receive a campaign or Canvas step sends from a channel within a certain time frame, which can be measured in minutes, days, weeks (7 days), and months.
-- Users can choose how many times each user should receive Campaign/Canvas step sends by [Tag](#frequency-capping-by-tag) within a certain time frame, which can be measured in minutes, days, weeks (7 days), and months.
+- Users can choose how many times each user should receive a campaign or Canvas step sends by [Tag](#frequency-capping-by-tag) within a certain time frame, which can be measured in minutes, days, weeks (7 days), and months.

 Each line of frequency caps will be connected using an “AND,” and you’re able to add up to ten (10) rules per app group.
 In addition, you may include multiple caps for the same message types.
 For instance, you can cap users to no more than one (1) push per day and no more than three (3) pushes per week.